RUDRA-PRATAP-SINGH01/Distributed-rate-limiter/docs/architecture/sidecar-architecture.md

 ### Sidecar talks to Redis for quota directly

 Would eliminate the limiter HTTP hop but duplicates algorithm logic and bypasses audit/circuit on the limiter.
-I kept Redis on the sidecar only for **idempotency** and **routing/circuit** state — orthogonal concerns.
+I kept Redis on the sidecar only for **idempotency** and **routing/circuit** state. orthogonal concerns.

 ### Pull-based limiter (sidecar subscribes to quota stream)